 The Affordable Alternative

-Unlike payday loans and bad credit lenders, Salad Money is a trusted lender that exists primarily to help thousands of NHS staff access affordable credit and avoid being ripped off with toxic loans.
+Unlike payday loans and bad credit lenders, Salad Money is a trusted lender that exists primarily to help thousands of NHS and public sector staff access affordable credit and avoid being ripped off with toxic loans.
 We’re the first truly responsible workforce lender, providing small, affordable loans that allow you to get access to credit quickly, even if you have no credit history.

 Can I Get a Mortgage with No Credit History?

 Credit lenders like to feel confident that if they decide to lend you money for a mortgage, you’ll definitely be able to pay it back.
 Unfortunately, if you don’t have a credit history, they can’t be sure how you’ll handle repayments, which means that they’ll probably decide to pass on allowing you to access their credit.

 While it is possible to get a mortgage with no credit history, this could be a tedious process requiring you to produce lots of documents proving you can pay your bills on time.
 It may also require a lengthy hunt for a willing lender, which could mean that it would actually be quicker to try to build up your credit history instead.
 However, with the rise of Open Banking, mortgage lenders have also started using this method when they decide on whether to offer mortgages.

 Whether you’ve never had a credit history or you’ve lost the credit history you painstakingly built up before, starting from scratch can be daunting.
 While building up a credit history might seem like a monumental task, there are some simple steps you can take to start the process.
 Here are some simple ways you can start building a healthy credit history: • Open a bank account